Toolkit for Working with Rural Volunteers

 Since 2008, the OSMRE/VISTA Teams conducted the Volunteers for Rural Watersheds Research Project, funded by the EPA Office of Wetlands, Oceans and Watersheds.
 Our research has been transformed into the Toolkit for Working with Rural Volunteers available at www.RuralVolunteer.org.

-You will find three basic sections, each of which can provide significant insight and ideas for rural volunteers.
-The first contains results from the extensive survey of the volunteers themselves— learn just who our rural volunteers are, what they do, where they associate and how best they can be reached.
+There are three basic sections, each of which can provide significant insight and ideas for rural volunteers.
+The first contains results from the extensive survey of the volunteers, where you can learn who our rural volunteers are, what they do, where they associate and how best they can be reached.

 The second section summarizes the 25 different volunteer practices.
-We first identified practices that were working well in a rural community, transplanted those practices to 50 other places, and then watched them for a year to see how they worked in a different context.
-This section is an invaluable “good idea catalogue,” a collection of approaches to volunteer management that have been tested and documented.
+We first identified practices that are working well in a rural community, transplanted those practices to 50 other places, and then watched for a year to see how the project worked in a different context.
+This section is an invaluable "good idea catalogue," a collection of approaches to volunteer management that have been tested and documented.

 Read Volunteers for Rural Watersheds Research Report for complete research findings.

 Examples of trial practice case studies include:

 Friends of Lower Muskingum River and George's Creek Watershed Association have been able to recruit athletes from their communities to successfully implement their trial practices.

 Holding a 5k Race -- Friends of the Lower Muskingum River, Ohio